-Big "Shut Up!": Judge Danforth does this to Samuel Parris when he's about to question Mary.
+Big "Shut Up!": Judge Danforth does this to Reverend Parris when he's about to question Mary Warren.

-Betty and Veronica: Prior to the start of the play John (Archie) was married to Elizabeth (Betty) while having an affair with Abigail (Veronica)
+Betty and Veronica: Prior to the start of the play, John (Archie) was married to Elizabeth (Betty) while having an affair with Abigail (Veronica).

 "Let you not mistake your duty as I mistook my own.
 I came into this village like a bridegroom to his beloved, bearing gifts of high religion; the very crowns of holy law I brought, and what I touched with my bright confidence, it died; and where I turned the eye of my great faith, blood flowed up."

-Deliberate Values Dissonance: Proctor attempts to puncture Abigail's veneer of righteousness by telling Danforth that she and her fellows were found dancing in the woods; a mortified Danforth repeats "Dancing" as if he had accused her of murder.
+Deliberate Values Dissonance: Proctor attempts to puncture Abigail's veneer of righteousness by telling Danforth that she and her fellows were found dancing in the woods; a mortified Danforth repeats "dancing" as if he had accused her of murder.

 Doomed Moral Victor: All of the people accused of being witches who decline to save themselves by "confessing" are this.

-Could be seen as a Bittersweet Ending as well, since Proctor ultimately redeems himself (and the text version ends by stating that the power of the theocracy that made this possible was effectively broken by the aftermath).
+Could be seen as a bittersweet ending as well, since Proctor ultimately redeems himself (and the text version ends by stating that the power of the theocracy that made this possible was effectively broken by the aftermath).

-Knight in Sour Armor: John Hale by the end of the play.
-Starting off intellectual, changes from idealistic to completely cynical.
+Knight in Sour Armor: Hale by the end of the play.
+Starting off an intellectual, he changes from idealistic to completely cynical.
 In the end, he attempts to convince Goody Proctor to persuade John to abandon his moral ideals so that he may live, reflecting Hale's own change in paradigms from valuing religious law to simply valuing that a human being makes it out alive, regardless of the moral cost.
 It doesn't work.

 Last Kiss: John and Elizabeth, immediately before he is escorted out of the prison and hanged.

-Life Imitates Art: Three years after the play was produced, Arthur Miller was summoned before HUAC; he refused to name names, and was sentenced to prison for contempt of Congress, though this was overturned on appeal.
+Life Imitates Art: Three years after the play was produced, Miller was summoned before HUAC; he refused to name names, and was sentenced to prison for contempt of Congress, though this was overturned on appeal.

 May-December Romance: Arguably Abigail and Proctor, since it's hinted that Proctor did actually have feelings for Abigail at one point.

-Meta Casting: The film version casts Paul Scofield as Danforth; Scofield's most famous film role was as Sir Thomas More in A Man For All Seasons, who faced much the same choice between moral compromise and death as Proctor and the others do at Danforth's hands.
+Meta Casting: The film version casts Paul Scofield as Danforth; Scofield's most famous film role was as Sir Thomas More in A Man for All Seasons, who faced much the same choice between moral compromise and death as Proctor and the others do at Danforth's hands.